-Advisors are available to meet with current or perspective students interested in learning more about the Department of Economics.
+Advisors are available to meet with current or prospective students interested in learning more about the Department of Economics.
 For the topics listed below, you can meet with the Undergraduate Program Coordinator or a Faculty Advisor.

 Why should I meet with an advisor?